Banyan VINES: VINES competitors

+This collaboration led to the creation of LAN Manager 2.0, which was released in 1989.
+This version of LAN Manager incorporated technologies from both Microsoft and 3Com, resulting in improved networking capabilities and compatibility.
+It enabled Microsoft to strengthen its networking offerings, making it a more competitive player in the network operating system space.

+Microsoft's experience with LAN Manager laid the foundation for their subsequent development of Windows NT and Windows Server operating systems.
+The knowledge and technologies gained from working with 3Com's networking solutions contributed to the evolution of Microsoft's network and server software capabilities, helping them become a dominant force in the networking and server industry.

 For a decade, Banyan's OS competitors, Novell and Microsoft, dismissed the utility of directory services.
 Consequently, VINES dominated what came to be called the "directory services" space from 1985 to 1995.
 While seeming to ignore VINES, Novell and eventually Microsoft—companies with a flat server or domain-based network model—came to realize the strategic value of directory services.
 With little warning, Novell went from playing down the value of directory services to announcing its own: NetWare Directory Services (NDS).
 Eventually, Novell changed NDS to mean Novell Directory Services, and then renamed that to eDirectory.

 For Windows 2000 however, Microsoft included Active Directory, an LDAP directory service based on the directory from its Exchange mail server.
 While VINES is limited to a three-part name, user.company.org, like Novell's NDS structure, Active Directory is not bound by such a naming convention.
 Active Directory features an additional capability that both NDS and VINES lack, its "forest and trees" organizational model.
 The combination of better architecture and with marketing from a company the size of Microsoft doomed StreetTalk, VINES as an OS, and finally Banyan itself.